Discover More Energy By Making Self Care a Priority

 Remember eating hot food will make you hot and eating cold food will make you cold.

-• Room Temperature Water – Ice water slows down your digestive system by constricting the blood flow to your digestive tract.
+• Drink Room Temperature Water – Ice water slows down your digestive system by constricting the blood flow to your digestive tract.
 When your digestive system is sluggish, you feel sluggish and lack energy.
 Drink plenty of water, herbal tea and other non-caffeinated drinks to keep your digestive system hydrated and to avoid constipation.
+Cooling cucumber water is great for the warmer months.

-• Eating Seasonally – Our bodies were designed to eat according to the seasons.
-Eating cooling foods such as watermelon, cucumbers, salads and so on in hot weather.
-And eating warming foods, such as root vegetables in soups and stews and spices such as cinnamon and cloves, in the cooler months.
+• Eat Seasonally – Our bodies were designed to eat according to the seasons.
+Eat cooling foods such as watermelon, cucumbers, salads to stay cool in hot weather.
+Eat warming foods, such as root vegetables in soups and stews and spices such as cinnamon and cloves, to stay warm when it’s cold.

-• Mindful Eating – Take time to eat your meal without the distraction of your phone, eating slowly and being aware of every bite.
+• Practice Mindful Eating – Take time to eat your meal without the distraction of your phone or TV, eating slowly and being aware of every bite.

-• Ginger Tea – I make my own and save it in the refrigerator for up to two weeks.
+• Drink Ginger Tea – I make ginger tea and save it in the refrigerator for up to two weeks.
 In the winter I have it warm, in the summer I drink it at room temperature or chilled (with a little bit of club soda for a ginger ale type drink).

-Let’s face it, life isn’t all rainbows and unicorns, we all experience dark days.
+Let’s face it, life is full of ups and downs.
+Know that you’re not alone, we all experience dark days.
 If you’re having more dark days than light, know help is available.

 • Find a Professional – For the truly bleak times in your life, consult a professional therapist.